Good Dick: Release

-The film competed in the Dramatic Competition at the 2008 Sundance Film Festival.
+The film competed in the Dramatic Competition at the 2008 Sundance Film Festival in Park City, Utah, U.S.A.
 The film was given a limited release on October 10, 2008 by Gravitas Ventures.

 Reception

 Writing for The A.V.
 Club, Noel Murray gave one of the film's most negative reviews, calling it "indie-quirk to the motherfucking core.
 Not a single line or gesture has anything to do with the world in which real people live."
 By contrast, in The New York Times, Jeannette Catsoulis said the film "surmounts its indie-movie quirkiness with exceptional acting and a sincere belief in the salvation of its wounded characters."
 In the Los Angeles Times, Carino Chocano felt that the film "carries its messed-up, highly improbable premise so lightly and gracefully that it ultimately comes off as a sweet, plausible and curiously grounded love story -- and touchingly old-fashioned for a movie about the adventures of a serial masturbator and the homeless kid who stalks her."

 As of June 2020, Good Dick holds a 50% rating on Rotten Tomatoes based on 42 reviews.
-The website’s critics consensus reads, "Marianna Palka's quirky indie debut centered on two dysfunctional loners is hit and miss, but has enough originality to see it through."
-Good Dick has a Metacritic average of 54 based on 11 reviews, which the site describes as "mixed or average reviews."
+The website's critics consensus reads, "Marianna Palka's quirky indie debut centered on two dysfunctional loners is hit and miss, but has enough originality to see it through."
+Good Dick has a Metacritic average of 54 based on 11 reviews, which the site describes as "mixed or average" reviews.